dmattox10/tacotaco/README.md

 __What Else?__

-- Uses EJS to render the index page
+- Uses EJS to render the index landing page
-- No Bootstrap or other UI libraries

 __The Butt__